Ephemeral Oscillons in Scalar-Tensor Theories: The Higgs-like case: Introduction

-A fascinating byproduct of inflaton fragmentation during preheating in theories with potentials shallower than quadratic is the formation of localized quasiperiodic scalar field configurations called oscillons \cite{Bogolyubsky:1976yu,Gleiser:1993pt,Copeland:1995fq,Amin:2010dc,Amin:2011hj,Antusch:2015nla,Lozanov:2017hjm,Hasegawa:2017iay,Antusch:2017flz,Sang:2019ndv,Antusch:2019qrr,Ibe:2019lzv,Kou:2019bbc,Sang:2020kpd,Aurrekoetxea:2023jwd,Mahbub:2023faw,vanDissel:2023zva}.
-These nonlinear structures have drawn significant attention for their potential to dominate the post-inflationary expansion of the Universe, inducing a prolonged early matter-dominated era.
-Interestingly enough, they can also act as significant sources of stochastic gravitational wave backgrounds (SGWB) \cite{Zhou:2013tsa,Antusch:2016con,Antusch:2017vga,Amin:2018xfe,Liu:2018rrt,Lozanov:2019ylm,Lozanov:2022yoy,Piani:2023aof}, beyond the frequency reach of current detectors but within the sensitivity range of proposed ultra-high frequency detectors \cite{Aggarwal:2020olq,Herman:2022fau,Aggarwal:2025noe}.
-Although extensively studied in single-field inflationary models —ranging from polynomial potentials \cite{Antusch:2015nla,Antusch:2019qrr,Drees:2025iue} to $\alpha$-attractor frameworks \cite{Mahbub:2023faw,Lozanov:2017hjm,Lozanov:2019ylm} or axion monodromy potentials \cite{Amin:2011hj,Zhou:2013tsa,Lozanov:2019ylm}—, most research on oscillon formation and evolution during preheating has largely neglected the role of inflaton interactions with external fields and gravity, with the few exceptions in the literature revealing intricate patterns of formation, stability, and decay \cite{Antusch:2015ziz,Shafi:2024jig}.
 In this work, we explore the formation and decay of oscillons within scalar-tensor theories inspired by the Einstein-Cartan (EC) formulation of gravity.
 By extending general relativity to incorporate torsion as a dynamical quantity, these theories provide a rather general geometrical framework for describing the interplay between scalar fields and gravity, while encompassing both metric and Palatini formulations as limiting cases.
 Specifically, we focus on Jordan-frame formulations featuring polynomial operators of dimension $d\leq 4$, with at most two field derivatives and a purely quartic, scale-invariant potential mimicking the behavior of the Standard Model Higgs one at large field values.
 This set of requirements leads to an effective Einstein-frame inflationary potential characterized by an asymptotic plateau at super-Planckian field values and a transition from a quadratic to a quartic behavior at an intermediate crossover scale.
 For suitable model parameters, the tachyonic nature of the region connecting the plateau to the quadratic regime facilitates the formation of oscillons \cite{Piani:2023aof}, being this process largely unaffected by the existence of a quartic regime at small field values if the amplitude of the inflaton field at the beginning of preheating significantly exceeds the aforementioned crossover scale.
 However, the eventual convergence of the inflaton field amplitude to the quartic regime is expected to strongly impact oscillon stability, ultimately triggering their complete decay and the release of a substantial amount of scalar radiation.
-To evaluate the overall lifetime of oscillons in this scenario, we employ a combination of fully-fledged 3+1 lattice simulations and detailed 1+1 radial simulations.
-Specifically, we carry out a comprehensive 3+1 numerical study of the formation and early evolution of oscillons until they attain a quasi-spherical shape.
-From this point on, and in order to address the limitations of our lattice resolution as the Universe expands, we follow the approach in \cite{Antusch:2019qrr}, extracting the radial profiles of oscillons and subsequently evolving them using 1+1 radial simulations.
-This analysis uncovers a distinctive feature: unlike most examples discussed in the literature, oscillons in these scalar-tensor theories exhibit relatively short lifetimes, as a consequence of self-interactions becoming significant at small field values.
-This unique behavior enables them to emit a substantial amount of radiation, efficiently driving the Universe into a radiation-dominated era without the need for additional fields or interactions.
-This paper is structured as follows.
-In Section \ref{sec:model}, we introduce the model under consideration, reformulate it into a framework conducive to analyzing inflation and preheating, and examine the potential's behavior across all relevant scales, highlighting the key features of the preheating phase.
-In Section \ref{sec:Oscillons}, we detail the simulation of oscillon formation and evolution in both 3+1 and 1+1 dimensions, determining the onset of radiation domination, the precise number of $e$-folds of inflation entering CMB observables and the expected spectrum of stochastic gravitational waves associated with oscillon formation.
-Finally, in Section \ref{sec:conclusions}, we summarize our findings and discuss the implications and scope of the results.
-In what follows we employ a mostly plus metric $(-,+,+,+)$ and we set the Planck mass $M_P=1$.